The Best... Album in the World...Ever!: List of compilations

+Original series

+Revival series (2019-present)

+After a few years of the series being dormant, Spectrum Music, a budget label jointly owned by Universal Music Operations and Sony Music, started to regularly release 3-CD compilations under the Best...
+Album in the World...Ever! name as a companion to the revived The Hits Album series in 2019.

+Albums

 The Best...
 Album in the World...
 Ever!

 These albums have the genre of indie/alternative music.

 These albums finished in 1998, although the series was picked up again in 2001 under a new name, The Album:.